ukula/ukula/README.md

 Windows may show a SmartScreen warning when running the installer.

 Ukula currently does not use a commercial code-signing certificate because those certificates are honestly pretty expensive for a small utility project like this.

 The app does not include:

 * ads
 * telemetry
-* bundled software
-* background services
-* crypto mining nonsense
+* or anything like that

 ---